dirtyfilthy/munt3r/README.md

 ## What does this do?

-munt3r converts HTTP requests you send to its built in HTTP server into STOMP-over-websocket requests which are forwarded upstream, and then converts the websocket response back into HTTP on the way return trip.
+munt3r converts HTTP requests you send to its built in HTTP server into STOMP-over-websocket requests which are forwarded upstream, and then converts the websocket response back into HTTP on the return trip.

 ## What's STOMP?